sigma144/witness-randomizer/README.md

 Archipelago is a randomizer API that allows cross-game randomization with online servers.

-This is a project that intends to make The Witness a compatible game.
+This is a project that intends to make The Witness a compatible game, based off of Sigma's codebase (see below).

 See also: https://github.com/NewSoupVi/Archipelago